isomerpages/moe-bendemeersec/_academic-curriculum/English Language and Literature.md

 </blockquote>
 <h4><strong>Our Learning Outcomes</strong></h4>
 <p>We seek to develop 21st century competencies in our students through the
-teaching and learning of the English Language to enable them to be empathetic communicators, discerning readers and creative inquirers.
-Our Literature students will learn to be empathetic and global thinkers, critical readers, creative meaning-makers and convincing communicators.</p>
+teaching and learning of the English Language and Literature to enable them to be empathetic and global thinkers, discerning and critical readers, creative inquirers and convincing communicators.</p>
 <h4><strong>Our Approach</strong></h4>
 <p>The English Language and Literature Department weaves the joy of learning
 with academic rigour.
-We build multiliteracies, metacognition and inquiry through dialogue through approaches such as harnessing e-pedagogy and focusing on collaborative learning.
+We build multiliteracies, metacognition and inquiry through dialogue through various approaches that harness e-pedagogy and focus on collaborative learning.
 Our students get to explore different aspects of language and form connections with current contemporary issues that help to broaden their perspectives in an increasingly complex world.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Collaborative Learning</p>